Wednesday, April 29, 2020

 There are several ways to make meatballs.

-Here is the most traditional and well-known.
-For this recipe, you can use any type of ground meat that you prefer.
-Beef would be the traditional choice, but these are also great with ground veal or pork, or any combination of the three.
+You can use any type of ground meat that you prefer.
+Beef would be the traditional choice (I like ground beef or you can choose a lean ground beef) OR meatballs are also great with ground veal or ground pork, or any combination of the three.

 As you will see down here, this recipe comes from my NEW COOKBOOK.